rajatkb/Conference-Notify/Scrapper-Service/README.md

 *   **conference.py**
     *   Conference class
         *   This class contains the container used for Conference information , to contain scrapped information from the individual Scrappers.
 It's part of the datamodel.
 Read the class doc string to know more.
+*   **metadata.py**
+    * Metadata class
+        * This class is used to encapsulate any information about the scrapper that is collecting the conference data and attach metadata about the data of the conference.
+Like from where it originated, which scrapper extracted it , date of access etc.

 *   **db.py**
     *   Database class